 Social media is the second most effective source for hiring candidates after referrals.
 Using social media for recruiting purposes gives you access to a large global pool of candidates.
 Facebook has more than 1.86 billion users, Twitter has 320 million and LinkedIn has over 450 million.
-These channels not only allow your reach active candidates but also enhance your ability to reach passive candidates.
+These channels not only allow you to reach active candidates but also enhance your ability to reach passive candidates.

 So if you don’t have a social media strategy in place, it’s time to make one.
 Here are some tips which you can use on the following social media:

 Using Facebook for recruitment

-Facebook has recently launched Jobs section which can also be there on your Facebook page.
+Facebook has recently launched the Jobs section which can also be there on your Facebook page.

-Add a cover photo which depicts your company culture.
+Add a cover photo that depicts your company’s culture.
 Also, fill in the details about your company on your page.

 Ask your employees to engage with your brand on Facebook.

-Join groups and like pages which are relevant to your prospective candidates.
+Join groups and like pages that are relevant to your prospective candidates.
 For instance, if you are hiring Software Developers you can join a Python group and like a similar page.
 Look out for members who match your candidate persona.
-Don’t spam on these forums otherwise, you will be blocked from these.
+Don’t spam on these forums otherwise, you will be blocked from them.

 Keep sharing images and videos about your company on your Facebook page.
-Usually, images and videos have more engagement on Facebook than traditional media.
-Share images with following resolution (in px):
+Usually, images and videos have more engagement on Facebook than on traditional media.
+Share images with the following resolution (in px):

 - Post: 940 x 788